 The Livestock Emissions Abatement Research Network or LEARN is an awards scheme sponsored by the New Zealand Government, through the Ministry for Primary Industries (MPI) to build international capability in livestock emissions research.

-- Study Subject: Fellowships are awarded to complete a research project in New Zealand in an area aligned with livestock greenhouse gas mitigation.
+- These are awarded to complete a research project in New Zealand in an area aligned with livestock greenhouse gas mitigation.

 Up to NZD$50,000 per year for a maximum of two years to cover living expenses while inNew Zealand (pro rata to be calculated on time spent in New Zealand).